PEDRAM ESFANDIARY

 Pedram Esfandiary is a partner and trial attorney based in the Los Angeles office of Wisner Baum, where he concentrates his practice on toxic tort injuries, pharmaceutical drug liability, class actions, consumer fraud litigation and police misconduct lawsuits.
 He was promoted to partner in March 2023.
 He is the youngest lawyer to earn this distinction at the firm.

-As the number of children diagnosed with autism hits staggering highs, a groundbreaking lawsuit against the top baby food manufacturers seeks to show toxic metals in baby food can cause autism.
-Spotlight on America interviewed Wisner Baum lawyer Pedram Esfandiary and our client Melissa Cantabrana.
+Wisner Baum represents more than 3,000 families in its groundbreaking lawsuits against the top baby food manufacturers seeking to show toxic metals in baby food can cause autism.
+Spotlight on America interviewed Pedram Esfandiary about the lawsuits and how heavy metals in baby food harm children.
 Watch it here.

 Pedram recently successfully sued the Burbank Police Department (California) for police misconduct, civil rights violations, assault, battery, unlawful seizure, excessive force and negligence.
 He also obtained a settlement from the City of Irvine when its former mayor violated one of its citizen’s first amendment rights when she blocked him from posting to her personal Facebook page which she was using as a public forum concerning official mayoral business.